Azure/cli-agent-for-aks/INSTRUCTIONS.md

 By default, the experience uses interactive mode where you can continue asking questions with retained context until you want to exit.
 To quit the experience, type “/exit”.

 ### Toolsets
-The CLI Agent for AKS includes pre-built integrations for popular monitoring and observability tools through toolsets.
+The agentic CLI for AKS includes pre-built integrations for popular monitoring and observability tools through toolsets.
 Some work automatically with Kubernetes, while others require API keys or configuration.

 For AKS, there are specific toolsets which help with the troubleshooting experience.
 These toolsets appear in the output at the start of the experience: